 Read More Stories

 When Arturo started at BronxWorks in 2012 as an Immigration Attorney, immigration services was the only and primary legal service that we provided at that time.
-Now, Arturo is the Director of Legal Services overseeing a team of lawyers, paralegals, and case managers spanning across four legal services programs that include crime victims, housing law, domestic violence, and of course immigration law.
+Now, Arturo is the Associate Vice President of Legal Services overseeing a team of lawyers, paralegals, and case managers spanning across four legal services programs that include crime victims, housing law, domestic violence, and of course immigration law.

 Arturo grew up in New York City in Spanish Harlem.
 He still lives in Harlem today with his family.
 He completed his Bachelor’s Degree in Literature at New York University.
 After working in book publishing, Arturo attended the Pace University School of Law, originally intending to go into arts and copyright law.
 His first job after completing his JD was in a non-profit organization, and he has remained in that sector, working in immigration services and with crime victims and domestic violence survivors ever since.